-Most of my editing clients aspire to publication.
-They often ask me about their options for publishing their work.
-In the modern publishing industry, authors have more choices than ever before.
+In the modern publishing industry, authors have more publication options than ever before.
 That can be amazing, as it allows authors to choose the option that best suits their goals for each specific project and for their career as a whole.
 But it can also make it difficult to determine the best route.

 Let's break down how to publish a book using the major types of publication, with the pros and cons of each option.

 This is the traditional, time-tested publication process.
 Here's the breakdown:

 Step 1: Write a book.